doctor-claw/mate-dev-env/README.md

 From a command prompt run
 `CreateDevEnvVM.bat`

+## Linux

+From a shell, run
+`chmod +x ./CreateDevEnvVM.sh && ./CreateDevEnvVM.sh`

-This will install VirtualBox Guest Additions if you don't already have it, and then it will begin provisioning the VM.
+These scripts install VirtualBox Guest Additions if you don't already have it, and then will begin provisioning the VM.
 When the VM is ready, the Ubuntu MATE login screen will be shown.
 The user **vagrant** has the password **vagrant*.*

-## Linux

-From a shell, check whether the VirtualBox Guest Additions are already installed:

-`vagrant plugin list | grep vagrant-vbguest`

-If `vagrant-vbguest` is not found, install the Guest Additions:

-`vagrant plugin install vagrant-vbguest`

-When this is installed, the VM can be provisioned:

-`vagrant up`